-Constructive Staging: When the government requests cargo be kept in an intermediate location after release and commencement of on-carriage from the discharge port.
+Constructive Staging: When the Government requests cargo be kept in an intermediate location after release and commencement of on-carriage from the discharge port.
 Cargo may be staged at any location chosen by the Contractor or Government, such as carrier holding yard, railhead or barge terminal.

 Port Staging: A delay in commencement of drayage, linehaul or any other transportation mode prior to the cargo departing from the port.
-Cargo may be staged at the Contractor's terminal, port facility, or at any other location chosen by the Contractor or Government within the port area.
+Contractor may request port staging to be approved by the OO if delivery date is later than RDD.
+The Contractor shall submit a pass-through port storage invoice for the additional costs resulting from port staging.